5th Annual DSASBC Buddy Walk & Festival

 Each year the DSASBC Buddy Walk & Festival is an amazing event that is a great day for all!
 It is the Down Syndrome Association of Santa Barbara County's BIGGEST and ONLY annual fundraiser.
 What we raise helps us have all the great events we host each year for families and friends in our community!

-Taking the stage this year - "Abandon Jalopy" featuring Blind Melon's Brad Smith, Dave Krusen (Pearl Jam, Candlebox), Jamey Geston, The Wednesday Knights, and Rockshop Academy Bands!
+Taking the stage this year - "Abandon Jalopy" featuring Blind Melon's Brad Smith, Dave Krusen (Pearl Jam, Candlebox) and more.
+Plus , Jamey Geston, The Wednesday Knights, and a few Rockshop Academy Bands!

 Please support our efforts and join us for a great day!